kscalelabs/rdme-docs/docs/Software/KOS-Api/pykos.md

 then we rotate clockwise until we reach an endstop, then back by this amount.

-Args:
+**Arguments**:

-    actuator_id: The ID of the actuator to zero.
+- `actuator_id` - The ID of the actuator to zero.
-    zero_position: The position to move the actuator back by after reaching the endstop.
+- `zero_position` - The position to move the actuator back by after reaching the endstop.
-    configure_actuator: Configuration parameters to set on the actuator before zeroing.
+- `configure_actuator` - Configuration parameters to set on the actuator before zeroing.
-    target_velocity: The velocity to move the actuator at.
+- `target_velocity` - The velocity to move the actuator at.
-    commands_per_second: How many commands to send per second.
+- `commands_per_second` - How many commands to send per second.
-    move_back_seconds: How long to move the actuator back by after reaching the endstop.
+- `move_back_seconds` - How long to move the actuator back by after reaching the endstop.